MetPX/sarracenia/doc/sr_sender.1.rst

-In this type of usage, we would not usually repost... but if the **post_broker** and **post_exchange** (**url**,**on_post**) are set, the product will be announced (with its possibly new location and new name) Lets reintroduce the options in a different order with some new ones  to ease explanation.
+In this type of usage, we would not usually repost... but if the **post_broker** and **post_exchange** (**url**,**on_post**) are set, the product will be announced (with its possibly new location and new name).
+Let's reintroduce the options in a different order with some new ones to ease explanation.

  - **mirror             <boolean>   (default: True)**